MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-offering-ENS-Spain.md

 ms.collection: M365-security-compliance
 ---

-Microsoft received Spain's Esquema Nacional de Seguridad (National Security Framework) certification.
+# Compliance Offering: Spain Esquema Nacional de Seguridad (ENS) High Level Security Measures

-# Spain ENS Overview
+## Spain ENS Overview

 In 2007, the Spanish government enacted Law 11/2007, which established a legal framework to give citizens electronic access to government and public services.
 This law is the basis for Esquema Nacional de Seguridad (National Security Framework), which is governed by Royal Decree (RD) 3/2010.
 The goal of the framework is to build trust in the provision of electronic services, and ensure the access, integrity, availability, authenticity, confidentiality, traceability, and preservation of data, information, and services.